COVID-19’s impact on sports in NWA

-But, even with all of the obstacles, we adapted and made the return of sports a reality.
+But, even with all of the obstacles, people adapted and made the return of sports a reality.

 “It took our facility staff to cleanse and disinfect all of the facilities, but those adjustments were made and we were very proud that it all came together,” says Trainor.

-Kate Miller “I was able to play this summer AAU basketball, which I didn’t think I would be able to which AAU is a very big requiting process where you can get out and coaches are able to come to watch,” says Rogers senior Kate Miller.
+“I was able to play this summer AAU basketball, which I didn’t think I would be able to which AAU is a very big requiting process where you can get out and coaches are able to come to watch,” says Rogers Senior Kate Miller.

 “As we pass this anniversary its certainly a look back but also a look forward to what can happen, what will happen.
 But, we are looking forward to having the stadium full again having our venues full again and I think Razorback fans are ready,” says Trainor.